Sophieihpos/food-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is still in its early stages, so the diet/preferences options and ingredients list is limited.
+This project is in its early stages, so the diet/preferences options and ingredients list is limited.
+Also, I am not a dietician or nutritionist so don't rely on this app to decide what to feed your friends with allergies and whatnot.